openemail/openemail-docs-v1/docs/prerequisite-dns.md

 _dmarc    IN    TXT   "v=DMARC1; p=quarantine; pct=5; rua=mailto:postmaster@openemail.io"

 ```
+Following are the descriptions of the parameters used in the above record.

+- p   - Policy for organizational domain
+- pct - Percentage of messages subjected to filtering
+- rua - Reporting URI of aggregate reports

 ## The advanced DNS configuration

 **SRV** records specify the server(s) for a specific protocol on your domain.
 If you want to explicitly announce a service as not provided, give "." as the target address (instead of "mail.example.org.").
 Please refer to [RFC 2782](https://tools.ietf.org/html/rfc2782). for more details.